XiangchiSong/CIKM2025_JobFed/README.md

 # [IJCAI 2025] JobFed: Joint Optimization for Balancing Generalization and Personalization of Hierarchical Federated Learning in Large-scale IoT Environments

+## System Code
+It is not available yet.
+The available code will be open source after the paper is published.

 ## Table of Contents
 * Supplementary Material 1 - Appendix: Technical details and results analysis of the paper.
 * Supplementary Material 2 - Data Records: Data records in .pkl format for all experiments in this paper.